nlitsme/youtube_tool/README.md

     yttool --info CSvFpBOe8eY

+# How to use with a proxy?

+For example if you would like to use TOR, you would do this:

+    yttool --proxy socks5://localhost:9050 --info https://www.youtube.com/watch?v=Ll-_LV9U1tA

+Note that setting a socks proxy via the `https_proxy` environment variable does NOT work very well with python's urllib library.

 # How does it work?

 This script does not use the official youtube API, instead, it uses youtube's internal api, which is